zkmkarlsruhe/ofxTensorFlow2/README.md

 Description
 -----------

-ofxTensorFlow2 is an openFrameworks addon for loading and running ML models trained with the Tensorflow 2 ML (Machine Learning) library:
+ofxTensorFlow2 is an openFrameworks addon for loading and running ML models trained with the TensorFlow 2 ML (Machine Learning) library:

 >TensorFlow is an end-to-end open source platform for machine learning.
 It has a comprehensive, flexible ecosystem of tools, libraries and community resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML powered applications.